louieknolle/cold-swimming-blog/README.md

-# Calm Below the Surface
+# Calm in the Cold

 ![Banner Image](public/static/images/cold-logo.png)

-Calm Below the Surface is a personal blog curated by Louie Knolle, dedicated to the exploration and experiences of cold water swimming.
+Calm in the Cold is a personal blog curated by Louie Knolle, dedicated to the exploration and experiences of cold water swimming.
 The blog, crafted using Next.js, is hosted on Vercel and endeavors to create a community of cold water swimming enthusiasts.

 ## Live Demo